 - Avoid clenching your fists or swinging your arms too aggressively.
 You'd be wasting your energy.

-DISCLAIMER: Remember that everyone has a different type of impact, breathing, or coordination.
-Think of the types and advice in this article as general basic information to bounce off of.
-The best solution is a consultation with an expert - a running coach or physiotherapist - whose advice will be tailored to you.
+DISCLAIMER: Remember that everyone has a different type of impact, breathing or coordination.
+Think of the types and advice in this article as general basic information.
+The best solution is a consultation with an expert - a running coach or physiotherapist - whose advice will be tailored to your needs.

 Side stitch or transient abdominal pain

 The pain that shoots in the hip area can make running very uncomfortable.
-It is most common in beginners who have not yet found their breathing style or overweight runners who are often out of breath.
+It is most common with beginners who have not yet found their breathing style or overweight runners who are often out of breath.
 And what are the causes of side stitches when running?
 Most often it is a mismatch between a running pace and breathing rate.
-This causes tremors in the internal organs, which move without the support of the abdominal muscles.
-Another cause can be food eaten in the short time before a training session or race.
+This causes tremors in internal organs which move without the support of the abdominal muscles.
+Another cause can be food eaten shortly before a training session or race.
 It is advisable not to eat for at least an hour before exercise.

 What are barefoot shoes?